ivadomed/ivadomed/docs/source/technical_features.md

 - [Dice Loss](https://arxiv.org/abs/1606.04797).
 Also adapted for multi-label segmentation tasks, by averaging the loss for each class.
 - [Focal Loss](https://arxiv.org/abs/1708.02002).
 - Focal-Dice Loss: Linear combination of the Focal and Dice losses.
-- [Generalised Dice Loss](https://arxiv.org/abs/1707.03237).
+- [Generalized Dice Loss](https://arxiv.org/abs/1707.03237).
 An additional feature compared to the published reference, is that the background volume can be weighted by the inverse of its area, which could be of interest in high class imbalance scenarios.